Online Travel and Tourism Degree Programs

 According to the World Tourism Organization (UNWTO), international tourism produced $1.4 trillion export earnings in 2016.
 That’s an average of $4 billion a day, making travel and tourism one of the largest industries in the world.
 Naturally, an industry this huge is likely to be in constant need of qualified personnel to keep it running smoothly.

-An online degree program in travel and tourism can be a great fit for students who have a professional interest in helping others to explore the world.
-It's especially advantageous for students with families or those already in the industry who would like to pursue an advanced degree in order to support their career growth.
+Travel and tourism degree online can be a great fit for students who have a professional interest in helping others to explore the world.
+It’s especially advantageous for students with families or those already in the industry who would like to pursue an advanced degree in order to support their career growth.
 In fact, anyone who may not be able to attend a traditional, on-campus college for various reasons may find online programs in travel and tourism a good fit for achieving their career goals.

 Employees in the industry generally strive to provide customers with exceptional and memorable experiences while helping their employer’s travel business to stay profitable.
 People in the hospitality field are likely to be able to blend their love for entertaining others with a keen business sense, providing an excellent return for customers and tourism companies alike.